fastify/fastify/docs/Routes.md

     - **Don't** use `reply.send`.
     - **Don't** return `undefined`.

-This way is a little bit opinionated but it's the only way to support the most common patterns in the Node.js ecosystem.
+In this way, we can support both `callback-style` and `async-await`, with the minimum trade-off.
 In spite of so much freedom we highly recommend to go with only one style because error handling should be handled in a consistent way within your application.

 **Notice**: Every async function returns a promise by itself.